CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

 .. admonition:: Definition

-   A variable is a name that refers to a value.
+   A variable is a name that is used to represent a value that can change when a program is run.

 .. index:: assignment
 .. index::